MeetChopra/free-tools/README.md

 * [Pixlr](https://pixlr.com/) - Pixlr’s free online image editor allows you to edit your photos with over 600 overlays, effects and borders.
 * [Pablo](https://pablo.buffer.com/) - Pablo is the child of Buffer and is a really simple graphical content editor for all your social media needs.
 * [Adcat](https://adcat.io/) - AdCat is a tool for getting the right-sized social media ad images. it prides itself on it's ability to post your graphical adds fast! with one click.
+* [Marvel APP](https://marvelapp.com/) - Prototyping for websites, mobiles and other devices, in a friendly interface.

 ## Bug tracking